sashapodgoreanu/curriculum/index.md

 - **Analytical and Problem-Solving Skills**: a resourceful problem solver, with a keen eye for detail and the ability to think outside the box to come up with creative solutions<br>

 ## The Latest Work Experience

 `2024 - present`
 __Software Engineer in the Architecture Team at [IRION](https://www.irion-edm.com/), Turin (Italy).__ <br>
-- Worked on a research project involving an extension that facilitates communication between SQL Server and DuckDB using ODBC drivers.<br>
-- Evaluate and integrate emerging technologies into Irion EDM platform through proofs-of-concept, identifying strengths and weaknesses to guide adoption decisions.
-- Provide best practice recommendations and technical guidance to development teams.
-- Developed telemetry solutions using Opentelemetry and explored technologies such as WebAssembly, service workers, and web workers to enhance system capabilities.
-- Led the migration from Redis to Garnet and designed a distributed queue system using Garnet, improving data processing.
+Worked on a research project involving an extension that facilitates communication between SQL Server and DuckDB using ODBC drivers.Evaluate and integrate emerging technologies into Irion EDM platform through proofs-of-concept, identifying strengths and weaknesses to guide adoption decisions.
+Provide best practice recommendations and technical guidance to development teams.
+Developed telemetry solutions using Opentelemetry and explored technologies such as WebAssembly, service workers, and web workers to enhance system capabilities.Led the migration from Redis to Garnet and designed a distributed queue system using Garnet, improving data processing.<br>

-**Technologies:** DuckDB, Opentelemetry, WebAssembly, service workers, web workers, OAuth, OpenID, Redis, Garnet
+**Technologies:** DuckDB, Opentelemetry, WebAssembly, service workers, web workers, OAuth, OpenID, Redis, Garnet<br>

 `2021 - 2024`
 __Team Lead at [XCally - Ingo Group](https://www.ingogroup.it/), Turin (Italy).__ <br>